jalgoarena/jalgoarena.github.io/hugo/content/blog/microservices.md

 Independently deployable process is pretty clear - and if we group it together with building it in a iteration time - it will quickly mean there will be tens/hundreds of them and we have to have automated deployment process.
 In JAlgoArena I'm using Nomad jobs to specify deployment and allow Nomad scheduler to do everything needed to deploy and scale the platform.

-(I plan to do add Kubernetes based deployment too, although you need to remember that Kubernetes is containers focused when Nomad allows on running any kind of resource, like jar on any executable).
+> I know Kubernetes is de facto standard and I plan to add Kubernetes based deployment, although you need to remember that Kubernetes is containers focused while Nomad allows on running any kind of resource, like jar or any executable).

 Communicating asynchronously using lightweight mechanism - that's neat requirement and meeting it can make our architecture scalable and additive - I can add new functionality without touching any part of existing